Could it be OIC?

 Use the slider below to indicate how frustrated you are about your opioid-induced constipation.

-You seem to be ok.
-But still check in with your healthcare provider.
+You seem to be ok, but still check in with your healthcare provider.

 OIC is common